godfat/rib/README.md

 Rib.config[:history_size]      | Default is 500
 Rib.config[:color]             | A hash of Class => :color mapping
 Rib.config[:autoindent_spaces] | How to indent?
 Default is two spaces: '  '
+Rib.config[:beep_threshold]    | When it should beep?
+Default is 5 seconds

 #### List of core plugins